xodio/xod-docs/docs/guide/wrapping-arduino-libraries/README.md

 2. Place the node `not-implemented-in-xod`, because we have to create an instance of the class from C++ library.
 3. Place the node `output-self` and set its label to `DEV`.
-Such way we’re defining a new custom type.
+Such way we’re defining a new [custom type](../custom-types/).
+After that you can find `input-pn532-device` and `output-pn532-device` terminals in Project Browser.
 4. Place one terminal `input-port` to specify interruption port with label `IRQ`.
 This is one of two ports, which are required in the constructor arguments.
 This port is used to notify Arduino board that the module